The challenge: dealing with data deluge

 Tackling some of the biggest data challenges in the world of physics and astronomy

 The ODISSEE project is addressing some of the most significant data challenges in physics and astronomy.
-With the future commissioning of the High-Luminosity Large Hadron Collider (HL-LHC) and the Square Kilometre Array Observatory (SKAO), the community of physicists will have to deal with vast amounts of data, reaching up to 200 terabits per second, that current technical technologies can’t process.
+With the future commissioning of the High-Luminosity Large Hadron Collider (HL-LHC) and the Square Kilometre Array Observatory (SKAO), the community of physicists will have to deal with vast amounts of data, that current technical technologies can’t process.

-To cope, the ODISSEE project aims to revolutionise the way we process, analyse and store data.
+To cope with this challenge, the ODISSEE project aims to revolutionise the way we process, analyse and store data.
 We are developing new technologies using AI to process and filter only the relevant data into the data stream on the fly.
-This approach will enable scientists to build more complex, yet reliable, physical models, whether on a micro or astronomical scale.
+This approach will enable scientists to build more complex, yet reliable, physical models, whether at micro or astronomical scale.

 At the same time, the project also focuses on redesigning hardware and software solutions that cover the entire data stream continuum, from generation to analysis.
 The primary objective is to create tools that are energy efficient, adaptable and flexible for the future.
 This will involve the development of a reconfigurable network of diverse processing elements driven by AI.